vikase/TenSecondReviews/README.md

 NLTK has an implementation of collocations which was used for this project.

-####Collocations in this Amazon camera dataset

-The features extracted with this method included [low light; memory card; picture quality; battery life; image quality; highly recommend; wide angle; shutter speed; takes great; optical zoom; great pictures; lcd screen; image stabilization; digital camera; touch screen; much better; would recommend; year old].

-Not all of these features that we would like to actually rank our products upon.
-Certainly not on "highly recommend" or "much better".
-Initially the process to eliminate these, for the purposes of this proof of concept, was manual.

 #### Creating Sentiment Scores For Each Feature per Product